Teapot Dome scandal: Investigation and outcome

 In April 1922, a Wyoming oil operator wrote to his senator, John B. Kendrick, angered that Sinclair had been given a contract to the lands in a secret deal.
-Kendrick did not respond, but two days later on April 15, he introduced a resolution calling for an investigation of the deal.
+Kendrick did not write back to the man, but two days later on April 15, he introduced a resolution calling for an investigation of the deal.
+In March 1923, the U.S. Senate launched their first investigation into Teapot Dome.
 Republican Senator Robert M. La Follette of Wisconsin led an investigation by the Senate Committee on Public Lands.
 At first, La Follette believed Fall was innocent.
 However, his suspicions were aroused after his own office in the Senate Office Building was ransacked.

 Democrat Thomas J. Walsh of Montana, the most junior minority member, led a lengthy inquiry.
 For two years, Walsh pushed forward while Fall stepped backward, covering his tracks as he went.
 No evidence of wrongdoing was initially uncovered, as the leases were legal enough, but records kept disappearing mysteriously.
-Fall had made the leases appear legitimate, but his acceptance of the money was his undoing.
 By 1924, the remaining unanswered question was how Fall had become so rich so quickly and easily.